jundalisay/ppblist/content/en/services/pantrylitics/_index.md

   link: "https://superphysics.org/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a2"
   avatar: "/avatars/smith.png"

-personas:
+## banner: /photos/freelance.jpg

+tricon:
-  image: "/photos/news2k.jpg"
+  banner: "/photos/news2k.jpg"
   title : "Nowcasting the Global Supereconomics"
-  subtitle: "Pantrylitics is the machine learning system for the Pantry Network"
+  sub: "Pantrylitics is the machine learning system for the Pantry Network"
   items:
-    - name : "Local Trade"
+    - title : "Local Trade"
-      icon: /icons/shop.png
+      img: /icons/shop.png
-      content : "See the supereconomy of each city in real-time"
+      sub : "See the supereconomy of each city in real-time"
-    - name : "External Trade"
+    - title : "External Trade"
-      icon: /icons/ship.png
+      img: /icons/ship.png
-      content : "Know which commodities are actively being trade in Pantrypoints World"
+      sub : "Know which commodities are actively being trade in Pantrypoints World"
-    - name : "Clearing Funds"
+    - title : "Clearing Funds"
-      icon: /icons/swap.png
+      img: /icons/swap.png
-      content : "Check the investment rates for each commodity and connect to Pantrypoints Invest"
+      sub : "Check the investment rates for each commodity and connect to Pantrypoints Invest"

 how:
   title: "External Trade Data via Pantrypoints World"
   steps:
     - id: 1
-      image: "/screens/worldui.png"
+      img: "/screens/worldui.png"
-      content: World Pantrylitics shows what foreign commodities are being bought and sold between participating countries.
+      title: World Pantrylitics shows what foreign commodities are being bought and sold between participating countries.
 This will prevent speculation and currency fluctuations
     - id: 2
-      image: "/screens/plitics.png"
+      img: "/screens/plitics.png"
-      content: "Pantrylitics shows the trade being generated in each city: services, products, real estate, etc. This helps people know where goods and services are lacking or overabundant"
+      title: "Pantrylitics shows the trade being generated in each city: services, products, real estate, etc. This helps people know where goods and services are lacking or overabundant"
     - id: 3
-      image: "/screens/fundsui.png"
+      img: "/screens/fundsui.png"
-      content: "Clearing Fund Pantrylitics shows the clearing fund rates for various commodities in each Pantrypoints City and in Pantrypoints World.
+      title: "Clearing Fund Pantrylitics shows the clearing fund rates for various commodities in each Pantrypoints City and in Pantrypoints World.
 This will allow people to invest directly in productive labor"
-    # - id: 4
-    #   image: "/screens/fundsui.png"
-    #   content: "Pantrylitics traverses the trisactions ledger in order to create a real-time 'economic table' of the local economy"

 # segment:
 #   articles: